On regular and random two-dimensional packing of crosses

-The result of or experiments on random packing are the following: The uniaxial compression creates an almost isotropic jammed state of crosses, with orientational order restricted essentially to the first layer at the boundaries.
-Measurement of the positions of the slider and the related area occupied by a fixed number of crosses provides the packing fractions at the jamming transition.
-These jamming transitions occur at packing fractions $\phi(\rho)$ much smaller than the optimum crystalline packing for all cross geometries studied.
+The result of our experiments on random packing are the following: The uniaxial compression creates an almost isotropic jammed state of crosses, with an induced orientational order restricted essentially to the first layer at the boundaries.
+The measurements of the slider positions and the related areas occupied by a fixed number of crosses provide the packing fractions at the jamming transition.
+These jamming transitions occur at fill fractions $\phi(\rho)$ much smaller than the optimum crystalline packing for all cross geometries studied.
 It turns out that the geometry of the arm ends (rounded or flat) has only little influence on the random packing efficiency.
-Even though one would intuitively assume that rounded ends lead to a more dense packing, the effect is only in the range of a few percent.
+Even though one would intuitively assume that rounded ends lead to a denser packing, the effect is only in the range of a few percent.

-There only few available data in literature to compare our results with.
-Marschall and Teitel \cite{Marschall2020} studied shearing of crosses with twofold and fourfold symmetries in a numerical simulation.
-Their crosses had rounded arm ends, and in our notation they correspond to an aspect ratio of $\rho = 0.5$.
-Focus of that paper was on the relation between pressure and strain rate in shear experiments, but the authors also reported a value of $\phi = 0.66$ for the jamming transition.
-This value is in excellent agreement with our findings of $0.62 < \phi< 0.66$ for the rounded crosses with $\rho = 0.445$ and $0.67 <\phi < 0.71$ for rounded crosses with $\rho=0.53$.
+There are a few available literature data to compare our results with.
+The results of numerical simulations reported by Marschall and Teitel \cite{Marschall2020} for rounded crosses with aspect ratio of $\rho = 0.5$ is in excellent agreement with our experimental findings of $0.62 < \phi< 0.66$ for the rounded crosses with $\rho = 0.445$ and $0.67 <\phi < 0.71$ for rounded crosses with $\rho=0.53$.